The cars : Austin Maxi development story

-BLMC’s management was not shy in coming forwards with a long list of the sins of BMC in the past, the chief among those being that of badge engineering.
-In August 1968, the policy was set in place by Stokes that no new British Leyland cars would be badge engineered.
+BLMC’s management was not shy in coming forwards with a long list of the sins of BMC in the past, the chief among those being that of badge-engineering.
+In August 1968, the policy was set in place by Stokes that no new British Leyland cars would be badge-engineered.
 Within the group, Austin’s role would be to represent the high technology end of the market whereas Morris would be developed into a marque that produced cars to fight Ford head on.

-But by this time, it was envisaged that the car would only be in production for a few years, to be replaced by the sweeping range of new Leyland-engineered cars.
+However, by this time, it was envisaged that the car would only be in production for a few years, to be replaced by the sweeping range of new Leyland-engineered cars.

 By January 1969, the press was reporting that the Leyland 1500 would be badged as an Austin.
-The head of the Austin Morris division, George Turnbull was reported as saying that the new car would not go on sale until it was absolutely ready.
-‘Preparation and testing, and then more preparation and testing, was my policy at Standard Triumph and it remains my Policy here.’
+The head of the Austin Morris Division, George Turnbull, was reported as saying that the new car would not go on sale until it was absolutely ready.
+‘Preparation and testing, and then more preparation and testing, was my policy at Standard Triumph and it remains my policy here.’

 He was quoted as saying, as well, ‘We are doing tens of thousands of miles of road testing and general bashing about.
-The success of the 1500 is of the utmost importance to everyone in the Austin Morris division.
-It is aimed at the biggest growth sector of the market and I don’t want it going off half cock, even if it means holding the car back for a time.’
+The success of the 1500 is of the utmost importance to everyone in the Austin Morris Division.
+It is aimed at the biggest growth sector of the market and I don’t want it going off half-cock, even if it means holding the car back for a time.’

 The world also got its first glimpse of the Leyland 1500 that same month when a Swedish newspaper published four scoop photographs of an ADO14 being tested in wintry conditions in Finland.
 The Austin Morris test team, which included Charles Griffin’s son, Brian Griffin, were carpeted by their superiors for letting the Swedish pressmen get close enough to take a photo of the engine bay.
 In all, fifteen prototypes were employed in the testing.